 Continuing with the theme of our Funnel of Failure, Garbage in – Garbage out implies exactly what you imagine.
 Everything you put into your recruiting funnel is exactly what you will get out of it.
-To be more specific, not taking the time to create a thorough recruiting process in what the company values, mission, and benefits are clearly described and understood (garbage in) will only lead to recruiting someone that doesn’t value your mission or company goals – which will be fairly obvious in the new hire’s work output (garbage out).
+To be more specific, not taking the time to create a thorough recruiting process in which the company values, mission, and benefits are clearly described and understood (garbage in) will only lead to recruiting someone who doesn’t value your mission or company goals – which will be fairly obvious in the new hire’s work output (garbage out).

 2. Little-to-No Investment in Technical Recruiters

 Anyone looking for a job will tell you, they always say “It’s all about who you know.”
 The same is true for recruiters, especially in the technical field.
-At Skillgigs, we believe that recruiting is all about relationships.
+At SkillGigs, we believe that recruiting is all about relationships.
 People naturally are drawn to those they trust, so developing these relationships with skilled talent is crucial to recruiting top candidates.
 This is why using technical recruiters can be so beneficial when filling positions that require the best of the best.

-Skillgigs already has established relationships with top tech talent, shortening the searching process and filtering through only quality matches that best fill the positions.
+SkillGigs already has established relationships with top tech talent, shortening the searching process and filtering through only quality matches that best fill the positions.
 We cater specifically to every recruiter’s favorite type of talent – passive job seekers.
 This group of people is casual with their job search, browsing for opportunities that may be better than their current position.
 We give passive job seekers the tools to make their search as simple as possible while developing relationships in order to “reactivate” their job search – leading them to companies just like yours!
-Read more about passive job seekers in this Forbes article by Liz Ryan here, or schedule a demo to find out why Skillgigs is the technical recruiter you want in your corner.
+Read more about passive job seekers in this Forbes article by Liz Ryan here, or schedule a demo to find out why SkillGigs is the technical recruiter you want in your corner.

 3. Turning Top Talent Away Without Realizing It